catid/kvm/README.md

 Insert the USB-C to USB-A Adapter Cable into the USB-C port on the Raspberry Pi 4.
 Connect the USB-A cable to the target device.

 Power on the target device.

+Navigate to https://raspberrypi.local/ to access the KVM web app.

 ## Credits